 Colorado family trapped in Afghanistan safely escapes country

-Woman, 2 children visiting relatives in Afghanistan when the Taliban took over were able to escape, Fox News has learned
+Woman and her 2 children were visiting relatives when the Taliban took over Afghanistan

 A Colorado family that was left stranded in Afghanistan after their flight home was canceled has safely made it out of the war-torn country that has been taken over by the Taliban, Fox News can report.